andreyleskov/weber/README.md

 # Weber

-Weber is a assesmenet task used to demonstrate coding skills for Elixir and some practicies, like DDD, ES, and CQRS It is a command line-based dictionary application, similar to https://www.merriam-webster.com/ Functionalty available:
+Weber is an assesmenet task used to demonstrate coding skills for Elixir and some practicies, like DDD, ES, and CQRS It is a command line-based dictionary application, similar to https://www.merriam-webster.com/ Functionalty available: